Got the Itch? Why Is My Dog Scratching?

 Is your dog licking his paws?
-Scratching at his back?
-Is it keeping you up and night and driving him crazy?
-If so, don’t fret, relief is just a phone call away.
-In the following article, I will discuss the causes of pruritus (itching) in dogs and how the doctors of World of Animals Veterinary Hospital can help your pet ditch the itch!
+Scratching at their back?
+Is it keeping you up at night and driving him crazy?
+If so, don’t fret.
+Relief is just a phone call away.
+In the following article, I will discuss the causes of pruritus (itching) in dogs and how World of Animals Veterinary Hospital doctors can help your pet ditch the itch!

-While there are many things that can make your dog itchy, allergies, fleas, and mites are all common causes.
+While many things can make your dog itchy, allergies, fleas, and mites are all common causes.
 At World of Animals, our veterinary team will work to help diagnose the cause of your pet’s itchiness and develop a treatment plan that works best for you and your pet.